 Point bivvy at a project and it scans your machine for installed tools, runtimes, and services - then generates a config to match.
 Run it again and it only does what's needed.

 Bivvy reads your project's .bivvy/config.yml and walks through each setup step interactively.
-Dependencies, environment variables, databases, services—all handled.
+Dependencies, environment variables, databases, services - all handled.

 Templates, watches, dependencies, workflows.
 One file, version-controlled.

-# .bivvy/config.yml steps: ruby: template: bundler watches: [Gemfile.lock] node: template: yarn watches: [yarn.lock] db: command: "rails db:prepare" depends_on: [docker]
+# .bivvy/config.yml steps: ruby: template: bundle-install check: type: change target: "Gemfile.lock" node: template: yarn-install check: type: change target: "yarn.lock" db: command: "rails db:prepare" depends_on: [docker]

 Changed Gemfile.lock?
 Ruby step is stale.
 Didn't change it?
 Skip.